DzmitryYesis/softswiss-test/README.md

 </p>
 <p>

 - The layout must exactly match the layout and be fully responsive.
-The design includes three viewports, so you should focus on them.
+The design includes three viewports(360px, 768px, 1248px), so you should focus on them.

 - It is forbidden to use any framework or library to create a responsive design.